AlvarArias/wordpress-plugin/README.md

-# Wordpress-plugin
+# PeepSo&My-Listing
-Integration plugin for Wordpress , the objective of this puling is connect two plugins My-Listing and Peepso and make more strong the Waterspot community.
+Integration plugin for Wordpress , the objective of this puling is connect two plugins My-Listing and Peepso.
+Every time you approve one list it will be displeyd in the activity page of Peepso.
 ![My_pugin](user_3.png)

 ### Featured